Laser or Lazer

 Pump Input:

-The force which is used to compel the electrons to move from lower energy level towards high energy level is known as pump input.
-This external force may be in the shape of flash of light OR external applied voltage OR magnetic force etc.
+The force which is used to compel the electrons to move from a lower energy level toward a high energy level is known as pump input.
+This external force may be in the shape of a flash of light OR externally applied voltage OR magnetic force etc.

 Population Inversion:

-When the electrons moves from the lower energy level to high energy level due to pump input, they stay at the high energy band for a movement.
-That movement at which the access of electron are collected in the high band of energy level is known as population inversion.
+When the electrons move from the lower energy level to the high energy level due to pump input, they stay at the high energy band for movement.
+That movement at which the access of electrons is collected in the high band of energy level is known as population inversion.

 Classes Of Laser

-Safety standards have placed laser into four classifications according to their potential hazards.
+Safety standards have placed lasers into four classifications according to their potential hazards.
 These classifications are:

 Class - I Lasers

-These are those lasers which produce light below a dangerous level.
+These are those lasers that produce light below a dangerous level.

 Class - II Lasers

-The class II lasers can damage the human eye only if the eye is deliberately exposed to the beam for the time longer than the normal blinking of the eye.
-In other words the brightness of the light would cause a normal eye to blink before injuring occurs.
+The class II lasers can damage the human eye only if the eye is deliberately exposed to the beam for a time longer than the normal blinking of the eye.
+In other words, the brightness of the light would cause a normal eye to blink before injury occurs.

 Class - III Lasers